glrta/fac19-application/README.md

     * Be hosted on Github
     * Not use a GitHub theme
     * Not use any JavaScript or CSS libraries like Bootstrap or jQuery or use an image carousel package like Flickity ⁠— we want to see your own code.
-    * Include an image [carousel](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/prerequisites/image-carousel.md) (the image carousel must be built into your website, a link to a separate page or CodePen will not be accepted)
+    * Include an image [carousel](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/prerequisites/image-carousel.md) (the image carousel must be built into your website, a link to a separate page or CodePen will not be accepted) that meets the following criteria:
         * Responsive (works on mobile and desktop)
         * Display one image at a time
         * Move between images when clicking navigation buttons